Private Labeling Available

-We’re now offering a few select products designed to be installed into electrowelders.
-First would be our small, 3 digit DP-340 and DP-341 LED volt meters, with surface space at a premium these compact units well help free up spaces for other components.
-Another item that we’re offering specifically for this industry is our DP-280H Hour Meter.
+We’re now offering a few select products for welder manufacturers designed to be installed into electro-welders.
+First is our 3 digit DP-340 and DP-341 LED volt meters.
+With surface space at a premium, these compact units will help free up spaces for other components.
+Another item is our DP-280H Hour Meter.
 This unit has a wide voltage range (5-277V AC/DC) and appropriate shock (55g) and vibration (25g)resistance, as well at a 95% relative humidity tolerance.
-Please feel free to contact us with any questions or for a quote on these items.
+Contact us with any questions or for a quote on these items.

 Battery Indicators Now Available

 We are now offering a full line of battery indicators available immediately.
 These units are availabe standard 12V/24V, 48V, and 72V read outs.
 They can be customized for different voltages as necessary.